 Derisking Drug Discovery

 We view disease modeling as a competitive game changer in future drug development. iPSCs combined with the latest gene editing technologies can build highly relevant disease models that directly reflect human disease at a patient-specific level.
 The use of such models is likely to positively impact attrition during Phase II efficacy studies.
 Our strategy for competitiveness, therefore, expands well beyond libraries and Medchem.
-Combined with our high-end target free discovery platform and medicinal chemistry capacities, our approach is worldwide unique.
+Combined with our high-end target free discovery platform, deep learning algorithms and medicinal chemistry capacities, our approach is worldwide unique.

 Patient-derived material lies at the foundation of a new era of disease models with exceptional functional significance.
 Patient blood or skin samples can be used to generate induced pluripotent stem cells (iPSCs), that can, through a series of tightly controlled steps, be differentiated to produce relevant cell types.
 Numerous high profile studies have shown these cells can reproduce authentic cellular ‘patho-morphometries’ ex vivo, and thus are ideal for drug discovery.
 Such patient derived, differentiated material can be produced under industrial-scaled, standardized conditions, in a fully automated fashion.